Gizmondo: Successor

-Former Gizmondo director Carl Freer announced to a Swedish newspaper in November 2007 his intentions for a new Gizmondo, and said there were already 35 games in place, a manufacturing base in Shenzhen, China, and that he hoped the handheld would retail at US$99.
+Former Tiger Telematics chairman Carl Freer announced to a Swedish newspaper in November 2007 his intentions for a new Gizmondo, and said there were already 35 games in place, a manufacturing base in Shenzhen, China, and that he hoped the handheld would retail at US$99.

 The original planned launch date was May 2008, but this was quickly pushed back to November 2008, along with details of a new company, Media Power, behind the launch, headed by Carl Freer and his Swedish partner Mikael Ljungman, with development apparently proceeding according to the new schedule at least until September.
-By December 2008, the console had still not appeared, which Freer blamed on the difficult economic conditions.
+By December 2008, the console had still not appeared, which Freer blamed on the 2008 financial crisis.
 The device was delayed to 2009 as a result.
 The latest design prototype turned it into a smartphone running both Windows CE or Google Android.

 However, since then the Media Power website went offline.
 Co-founder Mikael Ljungman was later arrested, extradited to Denmark and convicted of serious fraud due to his activities at IT Factory.
 Nothing more has been announced about the device by Freer, effectively confirming its cancellation.